 Skip to main content

-Second Charge Mortgage Rates (UK)
+Second Charge — pricing factors (UK)

-Second Charge mortgage rates illustration
+Second Charge mortgage pricing factors illustration

 These are the strongest factors lenders weigh when setting pricing.